 Using video-conferencing and other web-based software, webinars can be run just like regular seminars, with speakers sharing audio, video and slideshow presentations with all attendees.

-If you utilise all the webinar tools at your disposal, making the presentations content rich experiences with social integration and plenty of CTAs, you could find your multi-media, interactive webinar is more engaging than a regular seminar.
+If you utilise all the webinar tools at your disposal, making the presentations content rich experiences with social media integration and plenty of CTAs, you could find your multi-media, interactive webinar is more engaging than a regular seminar.

-And if you’re wondering what your business could gain from hosting a webinar, or a series of webinars, consider that they can be used for all of the following:
+If you’re wondering what your business could gain from hosting a webinar, or a series of webinars, consider that they can be used for all of the following:

 - Generate leads